 During a pandemic, it is normal to feel anxious.
 However, anyone experiencing extreme stress, trouble sleeping, difficulty with daily tasks, or an increase in alcohol or drug use should consult a doctor.

-People with preexisting mental health conditions, such as social anxiety, may be more susceptible to stress during a pandemic.
-Stress could lead some people to relapse, stop taking medications, or engage in suicidal thoughts or behaviors.
+People with preexisting mental health conditions, such as social anxiety, may be

 Many people will feel anxious during a public health crisis such as the COVID-19 pandemic.
 However, people living with social anxiety may feel temporary relief from their symptoms while they stay at home.